Human rights in Bulgaria: Romani (Roma)

-Bulgarian state security forces have been known to arbitrarily arrest and abuse street children of Romani ethnic origin.
+According to a report by Bureau of Democracy, Human Rights, and Labor from 2001, Bulgarian state security forces have been known to arbitrarily arrest and abuse street children of Romani ethnic origin.
 The Romani are subjected to harassment in Bulgaria, including the hazing of Romani army conscripts and poor police responses to crimes committed against Romani.
 A high percentage of Romani children do not attend school, both due to poverty and a lack of proficiency in Bulgarian.
 On the other hand, the mainly ethnic Roma, Free Bulgaria party has been allowed to run for elections and has achieved some success.

 A report by the New York Times notes that during the COVID-19 pandemic "in the Roma suburb in Kyustendil, most roads are unpaved and strewn with garbage," and that Roma children have no access to computers and broad-band internet for learning during the pandemic.
 Kyustendil authorities claim the lockdowns in the town are to prevent the spread of the virus, while Roma activists claim bigotry.